cms-sw/cmssw/Configuration/PyReleaseValidation/README.md

 * 0.7: trackingMkFit modifier
 * 0.701: DisplacedRegionalStep tracking iteration for Run-3
 * 0.702: trackingMkFit modifier for Phase-2 (initialStep only)
-* 0.703: LST tracking (Phase-2 only), initialStep+HighPtTripletStep only, on CPU
+* 0.711: LST tracking (Phase-2 only), initialStep+HighPtTripletStep only, on CPU
-* 0.704: LST tracking (Phase-2 only), initialStep+HighPtTripletStep only, on GPU (if available)
+* 0.712: LST tracking (Phase-2 only), initialStep+HighPtTripletStep only, on GPU (if available)
+* 0.713: LST tracking (Phase-2 only), initialStep+HighPtTripletStep only, on GPU (if available), CPU vs. GPU
 * 0.75: HLT phase-2 timing menu
 * 0.7501: HLT phase-2 tracking-only menu
 * 0.751: HLT phase-2 timing menu Alpaka variant